Adult Seasonal Flu Vaccinations

 Immunisations and advice are available by appointment at the travel clinic.
 Please ask at reception for the relevant 'Foreign Travel Form'.

-You may find it helpful to look at the following prior to booking your apt as this website will give you lots of information and help you to make the most out of your travel apt and be prepared for your trip.
+You may find it helpful to look at the following prior to booking your appointment as this website will give you lots of information and help you to make the most out of your travel appointment and be prepared for your trip.
 Not all travel immunisations are available free on the nhs, some do incur a charge.

 Please ensure you book well in advance to ensure you have an adequate timeframe prior to travel to receive all the immunisations you require/would like.
 We suggest this would be at least 6 weeks prior to your planned travel date, as some immunisations are not stock items and need to be ordered, the supply of these can de dependant on national availabity.